theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bapi/look-up-bapis.md

+The following section shows how to use the BAPI Component.

 ### Defining a BAPI Extraction

 1. A valid connection manager connected to a SAP system must be defined, see section [Connection Manager](../sap-connection/the-connection-manager).